 Our service consists of Social Workers and Care Service Coordinators who undertake needs assessments and help you to plan the support you need, as well as supporting carers in their caring role.

 Our Improving Access to COPD Therapies (IMPACT) Team provides services to patients who have a confirmed diagnosis of COPD (Chronic Obstructive Pulmonary Disease).

 Our Community Equipment Service loans a variety of equipment and aids to people.
 (External website)

-Our Dementia Service operates from the Royal United Hospital in Bath, and works alongside the RUH staff and the Carers’ Centre to support people living with dementia upon discharge from hospital.
+Our Dementia Service operates from the Royal United Hospital in Bath and works alongside the RUH staff and the Carers’ Centre to support people living with dementia upon discharge from the hospital.
 (External website)

 Direct payments are monetary payments made to people who request to receive one to meet some or all of their eligible care and support needs.
 (External website)